 What to consider when looking at revenue growth

 Analyzing revenue growth doesn't just mean thinking of new ways to bring money in through every existing and potential channel possible.
-Diligently examine your company: observe which internal processes or aspects of your product are responsible for revenue growth, which aspects are causing decreases in revenue, and how your long-term outlook is shaping up.
+Diligently examine your company's financial statements: observe which internal processes or aspects of your product are responsible for top line revenue growth, which aspects are causing decreases in revenue, and how your long-term outlook is shaping up.

 Then you can start scheming about new revenue drivers.